Our topic is 'Toys Old and New'.

 www.booksfortopics.com is a great website for recommendations (for all Year groups and topics)

-Autumn 1 will focus our learning on number and calculation and so that we can confidently use these skills within context.
-Revision of place value, reading and writing numbers to 20, ordering and counting forwards and backwards will be our starting point.
-The children will be attempting to master the expected methods for addition and subtraction and be able to solve a one step problem.
+Our first Spring objectives will focus on subtraction.
+Learning what this means and different methods to work out subtraction calculations and problems.
+Revision of place value, ordering, and counting forwards and backwards will also be completed and then we will move onto reading and writing numbers to 100.
+A block of work on fractions will be taught and this will involve finding halves and quarters of shapes and numbers.
 Throughout the term, regular rehearsal of the number bonds within 10 and 20 will take place, so please keep supporting them with this.
 They should aim to recall a fact (e.g 2 and what makes 6 or 13 and what makes 18) within no more than 5 seconds.

 PE Day: Thursday for both Year 1 classes.
 Please ensure that your child has a white T-shirt, black shorts and a pair of black pumps (velcro fastening or elastic).
 All kit should be named and kept in a labelled pump bag to be left on their coat peg.
 The P.E. bags can be kept in school for the half term.